Wafaamohamed2/Binding/README.md

   3. Edit.cshtml:
        Allows modification of existing records while ensuring proper validation and relational data integrity.
+  4. LogIn.cshtml:
+       Displays the login form with fields for username, password, and a "Remember Me" option.
+  5. Register.cshtml:
+       Displays the registration form with fields for username, password, confirm password, and address.

 # Key Concepts

   - Model Binding: Automatically maps request data to parameters or model objects in controller